muh-arifulislam/apollo-level2-assignment2/README.md

 ## Application Structure

-- `app.js` - This file defines our express server and connects it to MongoDB using mongoose.
-It also requires the routes and models we'll be using in the application.
+- `app.js` - This file defines our app.Here we setup our application middlewares.
+It also requires the routes.
 - `server.js` - The entry point to our application.
 This file defines our express server and connects it to MongoDB using mongoose.
 - `config/` - This folder contains configuration for configuration/environment variables.
-- `modules/` - This folder contains the schema definitions for our Mongoose models.
+- `modules/` - This folder contains modules.
+Here we followed the modulers software design pattern.

 ## Routes